1Sankalp/IPS/README.md

 # ips

-This is a project about who's the best teacher
+This is a fun yet mostly a joke project about who's the best teacher.